Edward Rowny: Early life and family

-Edward L. Rowny was born in Baltimore, Maryland on April 3, 1917.
-His father, Gracyan Jan "John" Rowny, who worked as carpenter and contractor, who at age 19 had emigrated in 1912 from village of Nagoszewo in the eastern part of Polish Mazovia region.
+Edward L. Rowny was born in Baltimore, Maryland, on April 3, 1917.
+His father, Gracyan Jan "John" Rowny, who worked as a carpenter and as a contractor, emigrated in 1912 at age 19 from the village of Nagoszewo in the Mazovia region of eastern Poland.
 His mother, Mary Ann Radziszewski, was born in the United States, her parents having come from Poland in 1887.
 They married in 1916.
 From age 6 to 16, Rowny was raised by his maternal grandmother, Adamina Radziszewski, who was well-educated and spoke five languages fluently.
 She steeped Edward in knowledge of Polish history and culture particularly about Thaddeus Kosciuszko and Casimir Pulaski, Polish officers who fought in the American Revolution.
 She introduced him to the music and career of Ignacy Jan Paderewski, the famous Polish composer, pianist and statesman.

 Rowny graduated from the Baltimore Polytechnic Institute, an engineering high school, in 1933.
 During college, as a Polish American, he chose to pursue a trip through the Kosciusko Scholarship to explore Polish culture and history in Kraków.
 Rowny earned a Bachelor of Science from Johns Hopkins University in Engineering, and held degrees from West Point, Yale (MAs in Engineering and International Affairs) and American University (Doctor of Philosophy in International Studies).